 Hanimaadhoo is located in the North and it is one of the most beautiful islands of Maldives: lush vegetation, long beaches and turquoise lagoon.
 It opens the door for an adventure and genuine gateway where to be spoiled with a true Maldivian warm hospitality.

 Hanimaadhoo is a quiet fishing village with lots of tree-shade and swings.
 Fishing and agriculture are what most of the 2500 inhabitants of the island do for work.

 It is a typical island custom that everyone finishes their work by late afternoon, take their daily shower or bath near their wells, dress the children in fresh clothes and go for a stroll in the island, visiting friends and relatives, delivering small bowls of fresh homemade curry or taking some time to relax at the beachside, watching the late afternoon sun while children play around the beach.

-Hanimaadhoo community services: school, mosque, health center, climate observatory, local village, police station, airport.
+Hanimaadhoo community services: school, mosque, health center, climate observatory, harbour, local village, police station, airport.